ranjithshegde/ccls.nvim/README.md

 A neovim plugin to configure ccls language server and use its extensions.
-[ccls](https://github.com/MaskRay/ccls) is a language server for `c`, `cpp` and variants that offers comparable on-speec features as `clangd` along with a many extensions.
+[ccls](https://github.com/MaskRay/ccls) is a language server for `c`, `cpp` and variants that offers comparable on-spec features as `clangd` along with a many extensions.

 This plugin offers a tree-browser structure to parse the AST provided by [ccls extensions](https://github.com/MaskRay/ccls/wiki/LSP-Extensions) and to quickly navigate to them.